 Nonetheless, if you have any of these symptoms, you can suspect a sinus infection, and seeking professional help would thus be beneficial.

 There is quite a long list of symptoms of sinus infections that make it relatively easy to pinpoint whether you are suffering from a sinusitis infection.

 As described earlier, the most common symptoms of sinusitis are; stuffed/blocked nose, runny nose, bad breath, and facial pressure.
-However, we shall now look into some complex signs that also point towards the potential existence of a sinus infection.
+However, we shall now look into some complex signs that also point toward the potential existence of a sinus infection.

 1. Discomfort and Pain